-Grinding of the teeth, also referred to as bruxism, can have serious consequences for your dental health.
+Grinding of the teeth, also referred to as bruxism, can have far-reaching consequences for your dental health.
 While it is natural to occasionally clench your teeth, sustained grinding can cause damage and produce symptoms that impact you throughout the day.

 Many people do not even realize they grind their teeth because they do it at night while they sleep.
 Symptoms of bruxism include headaches and a sore jaw.
 People may mention that they hear you grind your teeth at night too.
 Continue reading to learn how to stop grinding teeth both in the daytime and at night.

 How to Stop Grinding Your Teeth

 1. Get a Nighttime Mouth Guard

 Constant grinding can wear down the enamel on your teeth and make them more vulnerable to cavities.
-Fortunately, wearing a nighttime mouth guard will protect your teeth.
+Fortunately, sleeping with a mouth guard will protect your teeth.
 Our dentist can fit you for a custom mouth guard that will keep your teeth safe throughout the night.
 A custom-made guard will be more comfortable than any you can buy at the store, which is one-size-fits-all and may not fit as snugly.
 Consistently wearing a mouth guard overnight is one of the best ways to combat sleep bruxism and to stop clenching teeth.

 2. Start Exercising

 If you do not exercise, add a few sweat sessions to your weekly routine.
-Bruxism is often caused by stress, with tension manifesting in your tooth grinding.
+Bruxism often results from stress, with tension manifesting in your tooth grinding.
 Exercise will give you a release from that stress.

 3. Relax Right Before Bed

 All the tension sitting in your jaw needs to unwind before you go to bed.
 Try relaxing stress reduction techniques to reduce tension in your mouth, such as one or more of the following:

 - Take a warm bath before bed to relax your jaw muscle.

 - Apply a heating pad or warm, wet towel to your jaw.

-- Drink herbal, non-caffeinated tea to warm up your mouth.
+- Drink herbal, caffeine-free tea to warm up your mouth.

 4. Massage Your Jaw Muscles